stancl/tenancy-docs/source/docs/v3/configuration.blade.md

 `tenancy.filesystem.*`

-This section is relevant to cache separation, specifically, to the `FilesystemTenancyBootstrapper`.
+This section is relevant to storage separation, specifically, to the `FilesystemTenancyBootstrapper`.

 See this section in the config, it's documented with comments.